qqrs/qqrs.github.com/source/_posts/2016-04-04-writing-a-bittorrent-client.markdown

 ## 5. Torrent strategy
 The client must download all blocks of all pieces and assemble them into the complete output file set.
 If any peers disconnect or fail to provide a block, the client must request from another peer.
 A more ambitious client may also attempt to further optimize its download strategy to improve download times.

 ## Further reading

-These posts each go into more detail regarding implementation details:
+I found the following blog posts to be very helpful when I was getting started:

 [How to Write a Bittorrent Client (part 1)](http://www.kristenwidman.com/blog/33/how-to-write-a-bittorrent-client-part-1/) [(part 2)](http://www.kristenwidman.com/blog/71/how-to-write-a-bittorrent-client-part-2/) (Kristen Widman)
 [Pitfalls when creating a BitTorrent client](http://charmeleon.github.io/advice/2012/11/26/pitfalls-when-creating-a-bittorrent-client/) (Erick Rivas)

-The best advice I picked up from them is to rely on the [unofficial BitTorrent spec](https://wiki.theory.org/BitTorrentSpecification) and to use Wireshark liberally to inspect the network traffic.
+The best advice I picked up from them is (1) to rely on the [unofficial BitTorrent spec](https://wiki.theory.org/BitTorrentSpecification), and (2) to use Wireshark to inspect network traffic to clarify ambiguities in the spec and to validate your implementation.

-Since there now many extensions to the BitTorrent protocol, you should test with torrents that do not use new or experimental features.
-I have tested with torrents from [archive.org](https://archive.org/details/bittorrent) and [bt.etree.org](http://bt.etree.org/).
+Since there are now many extensions to the BitTorrent protocol, you should test with torrents that do not use new or experimental features.
+I have had good luck with torrents from [archive.org](https://archive.org/details/bittorrent) and [bt.etree.org](http://bt.etree.org/).

 Good luck!